BIG on BLOOR

-20 June 2009, terribly early in the morning
+20 June 2009, early morning

 Hopefully the rain lets up.
 Street festivals aren’t as much fun when you are being rained on.
 The BIG on BLOOR festival takes place today.
 Bloor St. is closed from Lansdowne to Christie for the event.
 Last year it was shockingly busy.
 Hopefully this year people still choose to come out.

-26 January 2009, early evening
+26 January 2009, evening time

 Club Paradise is one of two strip clubs in my neighbourhood, the other being the House of Lancaster.
 While the House of Lancaster is just a strip club, I consider Club Paradise a landmark.
 Two things about the club standout in my mind.
 First, it shares a wall with an evangelical church.
 That’s an awkward living arrangement.
 Besides that, it is also home to this brilliant large neon sign of a girl bending over.
 It’s a surprisingly explicit sign and, as one could imagine, not a popular sight in the neighbourhood.
 The sign has been off for a few weeks now.
 Apparently the owner is caving to residents requests to take the sign down.
 By spring it may not be here at all.
 I think i’m the only person in Blansdowne that’s going to miss the sign.
 I liked looking out my window and seeing it.
 Club Paradise is a pretty ugly building when you take away its sign.